-Bhutan the tiny country Perched high in the eastern part of the Himalayas, it is the world’s last remaining Buddhist Kingdom, where it´s landlocked between its vast neighbors China and India.
-Bhutan it´s the world¨s only carbon negative country in the world.
-Which is only one of many reasons why Bhutan it´s called the “last Shangri-La.”
+Bhutan the tiny country perched high in the eastern part of the Himalayas, is the world’s last remaining Buddhist Kingdom, where it’s landlocked between its vast neighbours China and India.
+Bhutan is the world’s only carbon negative country in the world and only one of many reasons why it´s called the “last Shangri-La.”

-Bhutan offers an endless amount of adventures both in trekking in the Himalayas, some of the best-preserved temples and monasteries the world´s, most of them constructed traditionally completely without the use of any nails.
-In fact, Bhutan got some much to offer, but here are the top 10 Things To Do In Bhutan, if you’re lucky to visit this fantastic country.
-Luckily still mostly untouched by tourism.
+Bhutan offers an endless amount of adventures both in trekking in the Himalayas, and visiting some of the best-preserved temples and monasteries the world´s, most of them constructed traditionally wholly without the use of any nails.
+In fact, Bhutan has so much to offer, but here are the top 10 things to do in Bhutan, if you’re lucky to visit this fantastic country that is still mostly untouched by tourism.

 1. Be a stranger in a rural village.